alessandrakeeler/coe332_askeeler/iss_project/README.md

 There is a plethora of data that comes from the ISS, and this project wrangles the data given in difficult, if not impossible, to read XML files into a queryable Flask app.
 This app allows for the user to search for sightings of the ISS at certain epochs, and then when it's above certain countries, regions, and cities!

+## Relevent Files
+app.py is the main file for the flask app, this is where all the routes are written test_app.py is the testing file for app.py, these tests make sure the types returned are correct Makefile is the the makefile for the Docker images Dockerfile is the docker container file for this project

 ## Data Download